Child's Play 3

 The inciting incident occurs at 10 minutes when Chucky arrives at the military academy in a package delivery, establishing that Andy cannot escape his past.
 The killer doll has found him again..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Chucky kills the garbage truck driver, escalating from stalking to active murder.
+This reveals the protagonist's commitment to Chucky kills the garbage truck driver, escalating from stalking to active murder.
 Andy realizes he must actively protect Tyler, whom Chucky has chosen as his new target for the soul transfer., moving from reaction to action.

 At 44 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
 The analysis reveals that this crucial beat Chucky successfully kidnaps Tyler during the chaos of the war games exercise.
 Andy's worst fear is realized—he has failed to protect the innocent child.
 The stakes are now life and death., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 66 minutes (74% through) represents the emotional nadir.
 Here, Chucky begins the voodoo ritual to transfer his soul into Tyler.
 Andy arrives too late—the ritual is underway.
-All hope seems lost; Andy has failed in his mission to protect innocence., demonstrates the protagonist at their lowest point.
+All hope seems lost; Andy has failed in his mission to protect innocence., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 70 minutes initiates the final act resolution at 78% of the runtime.
 Andy disrupts the ritual and rescues Tyler.
 He combines his military training with his knowledge of Chucky's weaknesses.
 He's ready for the final confrontation, synthesizing his past trauma with his new skills., demonstrating the transformation achieved throughout the journey.